 Manufacturing organizations today have more than 200 different manufacturing ERP software solutions to choose from.
-To help navigate this challenge, we developed a report highlighting what we believe to be the top 12 manufacturing ERP systems based on our experience and research.
+To help navigate this challenge, we developed a report highlighting what we believe to be the top ERP systems for the manufacturing industry based on our experience and research.
 The report includes Tier I, II and III ERP systems as well as niche applications.
-We discuss considerations such as user experience, cultural fit and functional strengths and weaknesses.
+We discuss considerations such as user experience, cultural fit and functional strengths.

 Before you download the report, here’s a quick overview of some of the highlights from the Tier I ERP vendors:

 Another strength of SAP is the ability to configure and centrally manage a hierarchy of resource reason codes across plants.

 One thing to consider when evaluating SAP is the systems’ complexity.
 In our experience, implementation durations can range from nine months to more than 18 months, depending on complexity as well as the rollout methodology.

 Earlier this year, Infor enhanced its supply chain management (SCM) functionality to leverage digital technologies, such as big data, machine learning and IoT.
 The SCM system can be purchased as part of a full suite of solutions.

 While both Infor LN and Infor M3 provide deep out-of-the-box functionality, organizations may need to implement an additional Infor product to access more advanced functionality.